bsbmsilva/Regroup/Queries.md

 WHERE Edition = 'Wahiduddin Khan'
 ORDER BY CAST(Juz AS SIGNED), Surah;

-DROP VIEW IF EXISTS quran_View;
+DROP TABLE IF EXISTS quran_View;
-CREATE VIEW quran_View AS
+CREATE TABLE quran_View AS
 SELECT
        CONCAT('Juz ', Juz) AS Juz,
        CONCAT('Surah ', Surah, ': ', Text) AS Surah_Text